 I often ask you, the reader, a question, because I want to know more about who you are and what you think.
 Some topics and questions garner excitement and measurable “success” in the form of page views, shares, likes, and comments; and some…don’t.

 While the fails don’t thrill me, each week, I gain more insight into what readers like and how to provide it.
-Slowly, I’m building an audience, gaining one or two new subscribers each day—from zero when I began, to 1,300 now.
+Slowly, I’m building an audience, gaining one or two new subscribers each day—from zero when I began to 1,300 now, just over a year later.

 Given my status as a resident in trying/failing land, I think a lot about what “success” means to me.